Public App review

 Public Platform Differentiators

-Public isn’t the only mobile-centric, commission-free brokerage on the market.
+Public is one of several mobile-first investment apps offering commission-free trading.
 Most notably, this app has a tremendous amount in common with Robinhood, which is much more well-established.
-Like Public, Robinhood offers commission-free trading for most US stocks and ETFs and real-time trading on fractional shares.
+Like Public, Robinhood offers completely free trading for most US stocks, ETFs, and cryptocurrency, as well as real-time trading for fractional investing.

-The main thing that differentiates Public, then, is its social investing component.
-But, there are other social brokerages and social stock research tools, so Public’s main contribution is to bring together social trading and fractional shares.
+The first is its social investing component, although we wouldn’t say that this is groundbreaking.
+There are other social brokerages and social stock research tools, so Public’s main contribution is to bring together social trading and fractional investing.
 This isn’t to say that’s not a good combination or that the brokerage has little to offer, but it seems like it reinvented the wheel to a large extent.

-Perhaps the best reason to opt for Public over a competitor is the in-app live chat support.
+One additional reason to opt for the Public app over a competing app is the in-app live chat support.
 This is something that few commission-free brokerages offer, and being able to get support immediately can make a huge difference if you need it.
+Public may also appeal to investors who don’t appreciate payment for order flow.

 What Type of Trader is Public Best For?

-Public is best for investors looking for a brokerage that offers either a social experience or real-time investing in fractional shares.
-The fact that Public doesn’t have an account minimum and offers fractional shares makes this brokerage very accessible to first-time investors who don’t have a lot of cash to put into the market.
-In addition, dividend reinvestment helps orient this app towards long-term value investors who are looking for a brokerage with which to save for retirement.
+The Public app is best for new investors who want to start investing with a brokerage that offers either a social experience or real-time investing in fractional shares.
+The fact that Public investment accounts don’t have minimum balances is a plus compared to other brokers that offer commission-free stock trading.
+In addition, fractional share investing makes this brokerage very accessible to first-time investors who don’t have a lot of cash to put into the market.
+Dividend reinvestment helps orient this app towards long-term value investors who are looking for a brokerage with which to save for retirement.

-Keep in mind that Public does not have much in the way of stock research tools beyond surfacing users’ commentary on trades.
-This is definitively not the best brokerage for advanced technical or fundamental traders who rely heavily on data.
+Keep in mind that the Public app does not have much in the way of stock market research tools beyond surfacing users’ commentary on trades.
+This is definitively not the best brokerage for day trading or any type of advanced technical and fundamental trading that relies heavily on data.

 - Invest in fractional shares with real-time execution